tagslut/flaccid/README.md

 - **Credential Storage**: Store service tokens securely in your system keyring.
 - **Duplicate Detection**: Find and manage duplicate FLAC files in your library.
 - **Metadata Cascade**: Merge metadata from multiple providers to fill in any missing fields when tagging.
+Use `--strategy.FIELD` options to control how individual fields are merged.
 The `cascade` helper lives in `src/flaccid/core/metadata.py`.

 ## CLI Overview